DanielPamfil/Person-Re-Identification/README.md

 # Person Re-Identification

-This project has the purpose to implement Person Re-Identification
+This project has the purpose to implement and then ecplot Person Re-Identification.

 ## Features
 1. Build a large custom dataset extracting frames from videos from all over the world.